 There are certainly many reasons that SD-WAN might be a good strategy for your organization, however, we will try to limit them to the top three here.
 We will present out findings and thoughts based on our surveys, conversations and feedback from our own client base, as well as data collected from industry analysts and thought leaders.

 WAN Performance and Uptime:

-In some cases SD-WAN technology may even become the pure enabler of a specific application.
-As an example for application that depend on tight SLAs, such as VOIP, Video Conferencing or chatty applications, the application may only be practically possible when and if SD-WAN is utilized.
-If you are looking to improve your application performance (which may depend on throughput, latency, jitter or packet loss), it makes sense to look at SD-WAN during your next WAN upgrade cycle.
-If the SD-WAN solution includes advanced QoS (Quality of Service) and traffic shaping capabilities combined with overlay VNF tunnels that a application centric, you can expect a return on your investment within months.
+In some cases, SD-WAN technology may even become the pure enabler of a specific application.
+As an example, for applications that depend on tight SLAs, such as VOIP, video conferencing or chatty applications, the application may only be practically possible if and when SD-WAN is utilized.
+If you are looking to improve your application performance (which may depend on some combination of throughput, latency, jitter or packet loss), it makes sense to look at SD-WAN during your next WAN upgrade cycle.
+If the SD-WAN solution includes advanced QoS (Quality of Service) and traffic shaping capabilities combined with overlay VNF tunnels that are application centric, you can expect a return on your investment within months.

-Cahit Akin, CEO, Mushroom Networks, Inc.¬
+Cahit Akin, CEO, Mushroom Networks, Inc.